SFStefenon/publications/README.md

 %@article{stefenon08, title = {Analysis of training techniques of {ANN} for classification of insulators in electrical power systems}, author = {Stefenon, Stéfano Frizzo and Branco, Nathielle Waldrigues and Nied, Ademir and Bertol, Douglas Wildgrube and Finardi, Erlon Cristian and Sartori, Andreza and Meyer, Luiz Henrique and Grebogi, Rafael Bartnik }, journal = {IET Generation, Transmission \& Distribution}, volume = {14}, number = {8}, pages = {1591-1597}, doi = {10.1049/iet-gtd.2019.1579}, year = {2020}}

-%@article{stefenon07,  title={A Study of Multilayer Perceptron Networks Applied to Classification of Ceramic Insulators Using Ultrasound},
+%@article{stefenon07,  title={A study of multilayer perceptron networks applied to classification of ceramic insulators using ultrasound},
 author={Sopelsa Neto,  Nemesio Fava and Stefenon,  St{\'e}fano Frizzo and Meyer,  Luiz Henrique and Bruns,  Rafael and Nied,  Ademir and Seman,  Laio Oriel and Gonzalez,  Gabriel Villarrubia and Leithardt,  Valderi Reis Quietinho and Yow,  Kin-Choong},  journal={Applied Sciences},   volume={11},   number={4},   pages={1592}, year={2021}, doi={10.3390/app11041592}, }

 %@article{stefenon17, title={Fault detection in insulators based on ultrasonic signal processing using a hybrid deep learning technique},